ojasv97/Anomaly-detection-on-MNIST-stroke-simulation-dataset/README.md

 # Anomaly-detection-on-MNIST-stroke-simulation-dataset
 This repository contains the code for Anomaly-detection-on-MNIST-stroke-simulation-dataset.
-The link for the datasets can be found from.
+The link for the datasets can be found from the link below:

 Dataset